capel82/back2nature/README.md

 # Back2Nature Travel

 ## Introduction
 The aim of this project is to design a front-end website for a travel agent called Back2Nature which specialised in providing private tours in island of Langkawi, Malaysia.
-This incorporating HTML, CSS and Javascripts and D3.js.
+This incorporating HTML, CSS and Javascripts, D3.js and email.js.

 ### A. Objectives
 The objectives of creating this webpages are:

-* to make customers aware of the existence of travel agent in Langkawi that can customise and arrange private tours to visit places in Langkawi.
-This especially suit for visitors who want less stressful holidays as transports and tour guide are provided according to their needs and budgets. to give ideas of places available to visit in Langkawi by using google maps. to provide general ideas on hotels available ranging from 3 stars to 5 stars hotels.
+-to make customers aware of the existence of travel agent in Langkawi that can customise and arrange private tours to visit places in Langkawi.
+This especially suit for visitors who want less stressful holidays as transports and tour guide are provided according to their needs and budgets.

+-to give ideas of places available to visit in Langkawi by using google maps.

+-to provide general ideas on hotels available ranging from 3 stars to 5 stars hotels.

 ### B. Wireframes